divyameenakshi24/eventregistration/README.md

 ## AIM:
 To create a UX design and develop a web application for event registration.
 ## DESIGN STEPS:
+Step 1:
+Requirement collection.

+Step 2:
+Choosing the suitable color scheme

+Step 3:
+Creating artboards for individual pages

+Step 4:
+Designing layout for individual pages

+Step 5:
+Creating links and linking it with artboards

+Step 6:
+Preview the prototype.

 ## DESIGN SCREENS: